BIRDSgroup/CRED/README.md

 -> test_data: test data

 -> val_data: validation data
+All the annotations of the data are done by CRED developers and all the abstracts are taken from Pubtator

 Intermediate results folder contains files used for generating various interpretation plots

 Pre-trained models folder contains pre-trained SVM and XGBoost models trained on CRED and CDR data

+# Installation
+See requirements.txt file for the list of dependencies.
+All the code is written using python language

+# Getting started
+After doing all the required installations, run classification_code.ipynb file.
+It can generate embeddings and can also take input as pre-trained embeddings.
+It will generate the classification results.

 # Reproduction of Results Tables and  Figures
 Table 2: Running table1_code.ipynb file